timothompson/timothompson.github.io/_posts/2018-07-29-inmail-template.markdown

 type: "Work Project"
 info: {Responsibilities: UI Designer, Type: Bazaarvoice, Date: 2018}
 intro: "Designing in-mail post-interaction email for Bazaarvoice."
-longintro: "A product manager at Bazaarvoice reached out to our internal Design team for help in designing the visual design of the new interactive mail template being created by the Product Team."
+longintro: "A product manager at Bazaarvoice reached out to our internal Design team for help in designing the new interactive mail template that customers would ask customers to write a review after they bought a product."
 style-class: inmail
 ---